zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 So, Jurgen is saying that he had flown a lot before; h e had these frequent flyer miles, sort of like a coupon, that he could use to get a  ticket for free to Chicago.
 Jurgen says, “I was lucky that those weren’t blackout dates.”
 In most airline programs they give you these miles that you can “redeem, ” or use to get a ticket, however there are certain days that they will not allow you to use your frequent flyer miles.
 Usually these are around holidays when every one wants to fly, it’s very popular so you can’t use your miles on very popular da ys.
 “Blackout” is when you are not allowed to do something or see somethi ng; “blackout dates” are dates that you can’t use your frequent flyer mile cou pons.
 A “blackout” can also mean when there is no power, for example the elect ricity goes out in your house, and it goes out in the entire city.
 That would  be called a “blackout.”
 “Blackout” can also mean if you’ve drunk too much and you do n’t remember what happened yesterday while you were drinking.
 This doesn’t  happen to me – frequently!

 Anne says, “Oh, that explains it (that explains why you wer e able to go to Chicago).”
-She says, “You’ve been traveling a lot using yo ur frequent flyer miles.
+She says, “You’ve been traveling a lot using your frequent flyer miles.
 How do you rack up so many miles?”
 “To rack up” is a two-w ord phrasal verb meaning to get a lot of something, usually by adding a  little bit at a time over a long period of time.
 For example, if you have a li brary book that you don’t return on time, and you do this for several months, you borrow the book and then you don’t return it, the library charges you a “fine,” a fe e, a penalty you have to pay, you could say, “I’ve racked up $1,000 in library fines.”
 An other word would be “accumulated.”

 So, Anne is asking Jurgen how he racked up – how he accumu lated so many miles.
 She says, “I’m enrolled in the frequent flyer pr ograms of three different airlines.”
 “To be enrolled” means that you are parti cipating in something, you sign up or register for something and you are part of t hat program.
 We often use this verb in talking about going to college: “I’m enrol led at the university (I am a student and I am going to classes at the university).”
 Ann e says that she never seems to have enough miles to redeem them for a ticket or  even an upgrade.
 “To redeem” means to give something in exchange for somet hing else, usually